goiosunsw/mipcat/README.md

 ### Channel description
 A YAML file containing the description of the channels.
 Several descriptions may be included if channel configurations changed along the project.

-A YAML channel file for the example data exists at `runsheets/channel_desc.yaml`
+A YAML channel file for the example data exists at the root of the dataset folder named `channel_desc.yaml`

 ### List of recordings
 A CSV file containing a list of recordings, with subject IDs, channel configuration sets, and music scores corresponding to the recording

-An example CSV file is given at `runsheets/wav_list.csv`
+An example CSV file is given, named `wav_list.csv`

 ### Music scores
 A YAML file with music scores

-An example score file is given at `runsheets/melodies.yaml`
+An example score file is given, named `melodies.yaml`

 ## Auto-generate descriptor time-series
 Documentation of time-series generation scripts: [[Time-series generation]]